google/zetasql/docs/query-syntax.md

 SELECT * FROM T1
 ```

-The following recursive CTE is disallowed because the
+The following recursive CTE is disallowed because the self-reference to `T1`
-self-reference to `T1` is in the base term.
-Self references are only allowed in
-the recursive term.
+is in the base term.
+The self reference is only allowed in the recursive term.

 ```sql {.bad}
 WITH RECURSIVE